 16. Publication of endorsed local planning strategy

-(1) If the Commission endorses a local planning strategy the Commission must publish the strategy in any manner the Commission considers appropriate.
+(1) The Commission must ensure that an up-to-date copy of each endorsed local planning strategy that is in effect is published in a manner the Commission considers appropriate.

-(2) The local government —
+(2) A local government must ensure that an up-to-date copy of each endorsed local planning strategy of the local government that is in effect is published in accordance with regulation 76A.

-(a) must ensure that an up-to-date copy of the local planning strategy is kept and made available for public inspection during business hours at the offices of the local government; and
+(3) Subregulation (2) is an ongoing publication requirement for the purposes of regulation 76A(5)(a).

-(b) may publish an up-to-date copy of the local planning strategy on the website of the local government.
+[Regulation 16 inserted: SL 2020/252 r.
+8.]

 17. Amendment to local planning strategy

 (1) A local planning strategy may be amended by an amendment to the strategy prepared by the relevant local government and endorsed by the Commission.